- Course Code: CN107

 - Validated by: Oxford, Cambridge & RSA.

 - Study mode: Full Time

-The Computing, IT Skills and Preparation for Work Level 1 programme is a practical course, designed to enhance your exsisting IT skills and provide you with the knowledge and skills that employers and colleges will expect.
+Computing and Digital Business Services Level 1 programme is a practical course, designed to enhance your exsisting IT skills and provide you with the knowledge and skills that employers and colleges will expect.

 Taught in small classes, you will study vital functional skills in English and Maths, alongside core IT units including:-

 - Internet and Imagaing software

 You will also benefit from trips and events; seminars; and other cross college activities that take place on campus.

 The course is suitable for students who wish to build on their existing IT skills, develop their employability skills, and have their skills formally recognised.

 You will study a selection of units on the course, such as:

 - Word Processing - using Word software to create, edit and produce text-based documents